Blog

 To promote your crowdfunding campaign, write a compelling description of your mission and how you’ll use the donations.

 Creating a heartfelt video to promote the cause is also a great way to promote the event.
-Reach out to your list of past participants, ask if they’d give a quick video testimonial outlining how much fun they had participating, how they hit their donation goals, and how it made them feel connected to their community.
+Reach out to your list of past participants and ask if they’d give a quick video testimonial outlining how much fun they had participating, how they hit their donation goals, and how it made them feel connected to their community.

 Another fun promotion idea is to ask people to create their own social media content (such as a TikTok video) promoting the event and give a prize to the person who generates the most engagement on their content.